Marine Thiasus Sarcophagus

 View the video interviews of the experts at ISCR

-The front of the sarcophagus has a decoration that goes from a high relief to bas-relief with complex portrayal, that takes place on three sides, of a marine parade.
-The decoration gives the illusion of continuous movement proceeding on the waves of the sea where young Tritons play the characteristic Marine Horns.
-Kochlos and le Nereidi, their cloaks swelling in the breeze, are seated on the dolphins.
+The front of the sarcophagus has a decoration that goes from a high relief to bas-relief with complex portrayal, that takes place on three sides, of a marine procession (a ‘thiasus‘).
+The decoration gives the illusion of continuous movement proceeding on the waves of the sea where young Tritons play the characteristic marine Horns.
+Kochlos and le Nereidi, their cloaks swelling in the breeze, are seated on dolphins.
 Even the lid is decorated, with two sloping roofs finished frontoncini and acroteri on the corners.

 State of Conservation of the Sarcophagus

 Restoration was necessary due to the state of conservation.
-The Sarcophagus was characterized by a diffuse shadowing that deflected the original colors of the marble and is due to maintenance work that was done in the past.
+The Sarcophagus was affected by extensive shadowing that darkened the original color shades of the marble and was caused by past maintenance work.
 Deep fractures across the lid are presumably due to previous movements.

 In historical Greek society, thiasoi (plural) were religious organizations whose existence was protected by law.
 The most significant members of the thiasus were the female devotees, human maenads who gradually replaced immortal nymphs.
 In Greek vase-paintings or bas-reliefs, lone female figures can be recognized as belonging to the thiasus by their brandishing of the thyrsos, the distinctive staff or rod of the devotee.